I would like to purchase 2-3 amazon puffers Russell

 For a very attractive effect in your aquarium try a mixed school by combining the pretty Albino Barbs with some regular Tiger Barbs.
 This provides a nice contrast of swift moving, darting color.
 You can add other varieties as well, including the Longfin Tiger Barb which was developed for longer finnage, and the Green Tiger Barb.
 Mixing more varieties works equally well and creates a really exciting effect.

 Some Albino Tiger Barbs enjoy swimming with their tankmates.

 Four Albino Tiger Barbs swim amongst their tankmates and peacefully search for food.
 Note the difference between the Albino Tiger Barbs and the regular Tiger Barbs; the Albinos look much more orangish whereas the normal Tigers present dark vertical strips and a much more brownish body coloring.

-This fish shows a preference to quiet forest streams and tributaries with clear, highly oxygenated waters.
+This fish prefers quiet forest streams and tributaries with clear, highly oxygenated waters.
 The substrate is normally composed of sand and rocks and grows very dense vegetation.
-In nature this fish feeds on insects, diatoms, algae, small invertebrates and detritus.
+In nature, this fish feeds on insects, diatoms, algae, small invertebrates, and detritus.

-The Albino Tiger Barb is a captive bred color morph developed from the Tiger Barb.
-Many of these barbs are captive bred for the aquarium industry with red, gold, and platinum strains being selectively bred as well.
-These are called such things as Gold Tiger Barb, Red Tiger Barb, Golden Platinum Tiger Barb, and Albino Golden Tiger Barb to name a few.
+The Albino Tiger Barb is a captive-bred color morph developed from the Tiger Barb.
+Many of these barbs are captive-bred for the aquarium industry.
+Red, gold, and platinum strains have also been selectively bred and are available under such names as Gold Tiger Barb, Red Tiger Barb, Golden Platinum Tiger Barb, and Albino Golden Tiger Barb.
 There are no wild populations of this color morph.

 Scientific Name: Puntius tetrazona